Prasheelreddy/TARP/README.md

    Create an account on https://ngrok.com/ to get authentikation token to exposes local server ports to the Internet.
    <br />
    <br />
-   Place your authentikation token in the 'DeploymentPlantDiseaseClassification.ipynb' file and execute it.There it is.
+   Place your authentikation token in the 'DeploymentPlantDiseaseClassification.ipynb' file and execute it.There it is.:thumbsup:

 ### Weed Detection
-Directly execute the 'weed_detection.m' on matlab and give the path to the input image and run the file.
+Directly execute the 'weed_detection.m' on matlab and give the path to the input image and :running:run the file.:clap: